rahul-culminator/testing/README.md

 ## Script Overview

-`action.py` is a script that automates the process of building the action schema in a PostgreSQL database.
+`action.py` script automates the process of building the action schema in a PostgreSQL database.
 The script performs the following tasks:

 1. Running AWS Glue jobs.
 2. Creating tables, indices, and performing post-load operations in the PostgreSQL database.